Heartburn and Acid Reflux

 Suck on hard candy to eliminate any bad taste in the mouth as a result of stomach acid.

-Sip ice cold water or eat popsicles to eliminate bad taste and “cool” down any burning feeling, albeit temporarily.
+Sip ice cold water or consume popsicles to eliminate bad taste and “cool” down any burning feeling, albeit temporarily.

 Antacids containing aluminum and calcium are considered safe during pregnancy and are first-line treatments for heartburn and acid reflux when taken in appropriate doses, and according to an HCP’s instructions.